 You can do this when selecting the Jira plugin during a workflow building session or by creating the connection independently by choosing Plugins & Tools from the Settings tab on the left menu.
 On the Plugins & Tools page, select the Connections tab and click Add Connection in the upper-right corner.

 Now it is time to configure the connection for the Jira plugin.
 Give a unique and identifiable name to the Connection, select the orchestrator the plugin should run on, and choose the Jira plugin from the list.
 If it’s not available, then import the plugin from the Installed Plugins tab.

 At this point, it’s time to configure your Jira credentials and server information which is necessary for InsightConnect to automate your processes with Jira.
-In the API Key field, create a credential and paste in the Jira API token that you copied earlier.
-In addition, add the URL of the Jira software to orchestrate and the user email address.

 Save the connection, and the connection test will attempt to authenticate to the Jira server.
 A blue circle on the Connection tile indicates that the Connection test is in progress.

 Test in Progress

 If there is no circle, the connection succeeded and you’re ready to begin orchestrating your processes with Jira.

 A red circle indicates that the connection test failed.
 If this occurs, check your connection details (including the server URL and credentials) before trying again.